NH-ISAC stands for National Health Information Sharing and Analysis Center.

 To maintain situational awareness across the various critical infrastructure sectors, ISACs collaborate and share threat and mitigation information with each other and other partners through the National Council of ISACs.

 NH-ISAC is a trusted community of critical infrastructure owners and operators within the Health and Public Health sector (HPH).
 The community is primarily focused on sharing timely, actionable and relevant information with each other including intelligence on threats, incidents and vulnerabilities that can include data such as indicators of compromise, tactics, techniques and procedures (TTPs) of threat actors, advice and best practices, mitigation strategies and other valuable material.
-Sharing can occur via machine to machine or via human to human.
-The ISAC also fosters the building of relationships and networking through a number of educational events in order to facilitate trust.
-Working groups and committees focus on topics and activities of importance to the sector and services such as CyberFit offer enhanced services to leverage the NH-ISAC community for the benefit of all.
+Sharing occurs both via machine to machine and human to human.
+NH-ISAC also fosters the building of relationships and networking through a number of educational events in order to facilitate trust.
+Working groups and committees focus on topics and activities of importance to the sector and produce white papers for public sharing.
+Services such as CYBERFIT offer enhanced services to leverage the extensive NH-ISAC community for the benefit of all.

 NH-ISAC is the nationally recognized ISAC for the nation’s healthcare and public health critical infrastructure by the nation’s health sector, US HHS, US Department of Homeland Security, NSA, FBI, and the National Council of ISACs.